Attn: Person’s name

 If you would like to use your phone for calls, texts, internet, once you have a SIM card and your phone is unlocked (or you buy a phone from here), then you can buy prepaid credit or a mobile phone plan if you choose to sign a contract with the phone company.

 When you’re flying into New Zealand, please arrange that Tauranga is your final destination.
 You can either fly into Auckland and then arrange a flight into the Tauranga Airport, or you can take the scenic route via bus or shuttle.
-Whatever you choose, please email email@example.com with your flight/bus/shuttle arrival information & we’ll be happy to pick you up when you arrive.
-Here are some helpful sites for researching whatever you’d prefer:
+Whatever you choose, please email firstname.lastname@example.org with your flight/bus/shuttle arrival information, and we’ll be happy to pick you up when you arrive.

 Please provide your arrival information into Tauranga (from Auckland – via bus, flight or shuttle) and we can arrange a staff member to pick you up and take you to our base.
 Please provide arrival time and location to the Registrar.
 We are not able to pick you up in Auckland.